-The Magic Of Mushrooms For Cancer
+The Best Medicinal Mushrooms For Cancer

 Mushrooms grow from the mycelium, or vegetative part, of a fungi.
 They regenerate growth, decompose cancer, have anti-viral, anti-bacterial, and anti-tumor properties, and increase the effectiveness of chemotherapy.
 This is significant because it’s vital for any alternative cancer protocol to augment the effectiveness, of chemotherapy.